aws-samples/aws-amplify-team-task-tracking/LAB2.md

-A new file will be created with name aws-export.js This is a dynamically generated file which has the configuration to ensure the javascript angular module can communicate with the API we will be developing.
+A new file will be created with name aws-exports.js This is a dynamically generated file which has the configuration to ensure the javascript angular module can communicate with the API we will be developing.

-Since we are developing a TS project , we might need to copy the aws-export.js and create a new file with name aws-export.ts.
+Since we are developing a TS project , we might need to copy the aws-exports.js and create a new file with name aws-exports.ts.
 We need to do this everytime we create/update/delete an serverside resource.
 You will automate this at later stage.